 Try to be a YES Principal:

 Being able to give teachers, staff members, and parents the freedom to be innovative and extending trust when they have a new idea or initiative builds trust in schools.
-If you can say “yes” right away, agree to a pilot program before giving a full “yes,” or set up a brainstorm session that could lead to a “yes,” this will build trust, demonstrate respect, and create a culture of distributive leadership.
-Of course, there will be times when a “no” must be given.
+If you can say “yes” right away, agree to a pilot program before giving a full “yes,” or set up a brainstorm session that could lead to a “yes,” this will demonstrate respect and create a culture of distributive leadership.
+Of course, a “no” must be given at times.
 In that case, make sure teachers and staff still feel heard and there is an honest rationale as to why the answer is “no.”

 Invite People into Decision Making:

 By inviting teachers, staff members, and parents into decision-making processes, this not only builds relationships and confidence in your community but also creates transparency.
-When decisions are made jointly with all information on the table, everyone feels trusted and valued.
+Everyone feels trusted and valued when decisions are made jointly with all information on the table.